sheilaflood/flex/README.md

 ○ Your approach to the problem
  - I chose to use SQL (snowflake) then did the following:
 	1. Clean up data and convert the string to JSON (using a simple CTE)
 	2. Parse the nested JSON so all levels (names & values) are visible
+ 	3. Store the results in a temporary table
-	3. Validate the results
+	4. Validate the results using 4 queries

 ○ Any assumptions you made
 - Accounts are correctly grouped under appropriate categories (e.g., Flex 2761 is indeed a Bank Account/Current Asset)